Alwin-Lin/development-debug-androidTest/CtsCarTestCases/README.md

     * The default is not debuggable.
 For apps to be debuggable, you need to see ```android:debuggable=["true"]``` in Android manifest
  * Check device avalibility by typing ```adb shell getprop``` and look for [ro.vendor.build.fingerprint]
     * If it's user/release-keys, add ```android:debuggable=["true"]```
+       * In Android Studio, the provided automotive emulators are user/release-key
     * If it's userdebug/dev-keys, no action needed

 The whole test modle only takes a few seconds to run.
 There is not enought time to manually attatch debugger.
 Alternativly you can manual run test and attatch debugger.
 In command line:
  1. ``` adb install %cts_Location%\android-cts\testcases\CtsCarTestCases.apk ```